-The European Freedom Award was handed to the Czech Republic's former president, Václav Klaus, who thinks that terrorist Anders Behring Breivik's attack on Norway in July 2011 is the fault of postmodern society.
-Breivik quoted Klaus in his manifesto.
+In the end, the European Freedom Award was handed to the former president of the Czech Republic, Václav Klaus.
+Klaus blames postmodern society for the July 2011 attack by terrorist Anders Behring Breivik's in Norway, and Breivik quoted Klaus in his manifest.
 Farage hailed Klaus during the press conference as an "extraordinary bloke", adding, "For me, he's a bit of a hero."

 The Grand Hôtel is famous for hosting the biggest stars and richest tourists visiting Stockholm.
 It hosted the first ever Nobel Prize Banquet in 1901, and since 1968 the Wallenberg family has owned the hotel.
 Raoul Wallenberg is one of Sweden's most famous freedom fighters.
 He saved thousands of Jewish people from the holocaust in Hungary during the Second World War.